Lysistrata: Plot

-Lysistrata restores order and she allows the magistrate to question her.
-She explains the frustrations that women feel at a time of war when the men make stupid decisions that affect everyone, and further complains that their wives' opinions are not listened to.
+Lysistrata restores order and allows the magistrate to question her.
+She explains the frustrations that women feel at a time of war when the men make decisions that affect everyone, and further complains that their wives' opinions are not listened to.
 She drapes her headdress over him, gives him a basket of wool and tells him that war will be a woman's business from now on.
-She then explains the pity she feels for young, childless women, ageing at home while the men are away on endless campaigns.
+She then explains the pity she feels for young, childless women, aging at home while the men are away on endless campaigns.
 When the magistrate points out that men also age, she reminds him that men can marry at any age whereas a woman has only a short time before she is considered too old.
 She then dresses the magistrate like a corpse for laying out, with a wreath and a fillet, and advises him that he's dead.
-Outraged at these indignities, he storms off to report the incident to his colleagues, while Lysistrata returns to the Acropolis.
+The magistrate storms off to report the incident to his colleagues, while Lysistrata returns to the Acropolis.

-The debate or agon is continued between the Chorus of Old Men and the Chorus of Old Women until Lysistrata returns to the stage with some news—her comrades are desperate for sex and they are beginning to desert on the silliest pretexts (for example, one woman says she has to go home to air her fabrics by spreading them on the bed).
+The debate is continued between the Chorus of Old Men and the Chorus of Old Women until Lysistrata returns to the stage with the news that her comrades are desperate for sex and they are beginning to desert on the silliest pretexts (for example, one woman says she has to go home to air her fabrics by spreading them on the bed).
 After rallying her comrades and restoring their discipline, Lysistrata again returns to the Acropolis to continue waiting for the men's surrender.